fred144/astr415/hws/hw_5_garcia/readme.md

 <img src=./p1_b.png alt="drawing" width="800"/>
 </p>

 >(c) Here we plot the difference in the final values as a function of step size.
 The absolute differences approach a smaller number as function of decreasing step size (note, flipped axis).
-As expected, the euler and leapfrog is smillar, but the euler sort of increases as a function of time.
-With the best performance being for Runge Kutta, which is a more sophisticated routine.
+As expected, the euler and leapfrog is smillar, but the euler is shifted down as a function of time.
+With the best performance (lowest error) being for Runge Kutta, which is a more sophisticated routine.
 Yes, the error decreases as a function of step size, given some noise.
 It is roughly linear in log-log space which must mean it is a power-law of sort.
 I would not be surprised if it has an $N^{-1/2}$ dependance, or some other power.
 Maybe actually $N^{-2}$ by eye.
 <p align="center">
 <img src=./p1_c.png alt="drawing" width="400"/>
 </p>